NxGn India: Harsh Patre - The GFDC graduate at Indian Arrows with eyes set on the 2022 AFC U-19 Qualifiers | Goal.com

 “Harsh has a very good vision, creativity in passing and good reading of the game, Derryl D’souza (GFDC's residential coach) once remarked.

-This season, he has already scored against TRAU, though it came in a 5-1 loss and has also scored during the SAFF U15 championship.
+This season, he has scored thrice including a brace against NEROCA and has also scored during the SAFF U15 championship.

 The Arrows started their current season with an appearance in the 2020 IFA Shield where they were ousted from the group stage after a 1-1 draw against Southern Samity and a 0-2 loss to eventual finalists George Telegraph.
-In the ongoing I-League, the team has seven points from 12 games and have registered some impressive results.
+In the ongoing I-League, the team has 10 points from 13 games and have beaten former I-League champions Aizawl FC.

 It must be noted that this is an entire fresh batch of players with no prior experience against the big boys in the I-League.
-They have so far picked two wins - a 1-0 win over Mohammedan Sporting besides a 3-0 drubbing of NEROCA where Harsh scored a peach of a goal off a direct free-kick.
+They have so far picked three wins - a 1-0 win over Mohammedan Sporting, a 3-0 drubbing of NEROCA where Harsh scored a peach of a goal off a direct free-kick besides their recent victory over Aizawl.

 "I want to keep progressing from here.
 The Indian Arrows is a great platform for young players like me and I want to make the most of this opportunity.
 My ambition is to contribute for the team in the 2022 AFC U-19 Qualifiers that we are preparing for.
 Personally, I want to play for a top club in the near future and in the long run, fulfil my dream of playing for the senior national team," Patre signed out.